christheyounger/rest-hierarchical/README.md

 the possible depth of the hierarchy is reduced.
 The realistic maximum depth of unencoded IDs is around 10, varying with the length of the IDs.

-Encoding the IDs as base 32 increases the possible depth to around 50.
-If this is too limiting, I'd suggest either using one of the other two solutions (Nested Set or Closure Table).
+Encoding the IDs as base 36 and using fixed-width IDs instead of seperators increases the possible depth to 50 and the max ID to 60466174.
+This is by no means infinite, however it is quite generous.
+If this is still too limiting, I'd suggest either using one of the other two solutions (Nested Set or Closure Table).

 #### How I've implemented it